WaylonWalker/template-python/.github/ISSUE_TEMPLATE.md

-### Help us to help you!

-When reporting an issue it helps if you are as specific about your problem as possible.

-Please include details such as:
+## General Issues & Questions

+If you're having trouble with our code/libraries/products on your Raspberry Pi try asking on our forums (https://forums.pimoroni.com) or Discord (https://discord.gg/hr93ByC).

+If all else fails:

+## Bug Reports

+If you're reporting a bug please:

-* Your model of Raspberry Pi
+* Tell us your model of Raspberry Pi
-* The OS you're using (`lsb_release -d` and `uname -a`)
+* Tell us which OS you're using: `lsb_release -d`
+* Tell us which Kernel you're running: `uname -a`
-* The steps you've taken so far
+* List the steps you've taken so far,
-* Any solutions you've tried
+* and any solutions you've tried
-* A paste/picture of the complete error output from the failing script or library
+* And a paste/picture of the complete output from the failing script/library might help, too!

 We have a diagnostic script: `curl get.pimoroni.com/diagnostic | bash` to help you gather information.

 Ready?
 Please delete this text and let us know what's troubling you!

+## Feature Requests

+If you've got some programming know-how, why not have a go at implementing a feature yourself and submit it as a pull-request?

+We're always happy to talk you through refining your code to make it suitable for inclusion.

 -- The Pirate Crew